Chart Color Schemes

 Kurri Kurri has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Kurri Kurri Lateral Pipeline (KKLP) and Storage Project, Hunter Power Project (Kurri Kurri Power Station), Hunter Regional Plan 2041, Heddon Greta South Road and Drainage Improvements are key initiatives.
+AreaSearch has identified one major project likely affecting the region: Kurri Kurri Lateral Pipeline (KKLP) and Storage Project, Hunter Power Project (Kurri Kurri Power Station), Hunter Regional Plan 2041, Heddon Greta South Road and Drainage Improvements.

 Professional plan users can use the search below to filter and access additional projects.